zuozhenggh/learning-library/developer-library/orcl-db-cicd-for-devs/cicd/cicd.md

-# Oracle Database CI/CD for Developers - Lab 3: Clone and Create a Github Repository
+# Oracle Database CI/CD for Developers - Lab 3: Use SQLcl and Liquibase for CI/CD

 ## Introduction